Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 * This article series described how I create the game [SokubanFX] with [JavaFX] and [NetBeans IDE] inspired by my [Java] [Swing2D] game [Sokuban-Clone] which I wrote `2008`.
-* The articles in this series are licensed under [General Public License 3.0].
+* All articles in this series are licensed under [General Public License 3.0].

 <br />